Actions:

 up again with the same username.
 You can also use the "forgot password"

 page to re-send the confirmation code.
+This system does work -- it has

 - How do I get a UPC code for my product?